Rohan-cp/generative-art/README.md

 ## Using Math
 For the first aspect, I ended up using the sine function to make the following piece.
 At first glance, do you think you can tell where or how the sine function is used here?

-Well, I use it to basically determine the radius of the circles generated.
+Well, I use it to determine the radius of the circles generated.
 So you can see that the radii of the circles basically increase and decrease from the center to the edges of the image.
 This increase and decrease is done with the use of sine.

 <img src="https://imgur.com/oYpcXmE.png"> </img>

 In fact, I used the following code to also set the color of the circles in RGB.
-Here the blue part of the circle's color would follow the sine wave path (to increase and decrease with circle size) and the green part was dependent on the the distance of circle from center of origin.
-This is why you can see a nice gradient in color of circles from the center of sketch outwards to the edges.
+Here the blue part of the circle's color would follow the sine wave path (to increase and decrease with circle size) and the green part was dependent on the distance of circle from the center of origin.
+This is why you can see a nice gradient in the color of circles from the center of the sketch outwards to the edges.

 ```
 // (400, 300) is the center of the sketch and (x, y) is origin of the circle